na-na-hi/renget/archive/miniproxy.md

     https://assistant.aitism.net/assistant/miniproxy/gemini (gemini-pro no quota limit)
     enable streaming if you receive timeout errors.
 Cloudflare has a 100 second limit.

-opus has a 500k token quota for now. set your context size to something sensible. (claude key donations are appreciated)
+opus has a 600k token quota for now. set your context size to something sensible.
 ``` js
 openai context size: 131072
 anthropic context size: 200000